mazdeh/_/README.md

 # _

+Clone this repo, and open `index.html` locally.
+Have your Dev Tools open to see the JavaScript results.

 # An Introduction to Underscore.JS

 If you're a JavaScript developer and have experience with Ruby or Python, or languages alike, you crave some sort of a utility library for your front end JS code -- well that's precisely what Underscore will do for you.